Framework-R-D/phlex-design/doc/appendices/definitions.rst

         The registration includes the algorithm's input/output data product requirements, the algorithm's resource requirements, and the higher-order function to which the algorithm serves as an operator.

     Data layer
-        A label that denotes a group of data cells which are all of the same type.
+        A group of data cells each of which has the same data layer label.

-        A label is one node in a data layer hierarchy.
+        A data layer is one node in a data layer hierarchy.
         The top layer of the graph is always the *Job*.
         All other layers are defined by the combination of the configuration of the framework job and the layers defined in the input data.
+        By contrast, in *art* the data layers are *Run*, *SubRun*, and *Event*; new data layers can not be added without modifying the *art* framework code.

     Data layer hierarchy
         A hierarchy of data layers.